mijailpaz/journey-recorder-viewer/README.md

 - Verify the video file matches the trace file from the same recording session

 ### Mermaid diagram doesn't render
-- Check that the `.mmd` file contains valid Mermaid syntax
+- Verify that the trace JSON includes click events followed by network requests—the viewer generates diagrams from this data
-- Ensure the file is properly formatted (UTF-8 encoding)
+- Reload the trace file if it was edited manually

 ### Timeline markers don't appear
 - Verify the trace JSON has an `events` array with valid event objects